Instructions for Applying for Administrative Supplements to Funded R01, P01, P50 Grants and U01 and U19 Cooperative Agreements

 - Eligibility Requirements

 - Funds Available

 - Review Criteria

 - Award Criteria

 - Authority and Regulations

 Supplement Title: Dissemination of Cancer-related Surveillance Research Findings

 Available Funds: $200,000

-- There must be an active parent grant during the entire funding period of this supplement;
+- The "parent" award must remain active during the entire funding period of this supplement; and

-- The Principal Investigator (PI) for the supplement must be the PI of the parent grant.
+- The Principal Investigator (PI) for the supplement must be the PI of the "parent" award.